 Multivitamin Supplements for Women over 40

-While it’s always best to get nutrients through food, getting enough of certain vitamins and minerals through diet alone can be challenging.
+While getting nutrients through food is always best, getting enough of certain vitamins and minerals through diet alone can be challenging.

 Multivitamins can’t replace a healthy diet, but they can help fill any nutritional gaps and ensure you get enough nutrients to support your overall health.

-Multivitamin supplements include a range of vitamins and minerals, including those particularly important for women over 40, such as vitamin D, calcium, and B vitamins.
+Multivitamin supplements include a range of vitamins and minerals, including those particularly important for women over 40, such as vitamin D, calcium, and B.